-Below follows a brief review of the eight NKS-B activities that received the largest NKS funding in 2002 - 2005 (see budgets in Appendix 5).
+Below follows a brief review of the eight NKS-B activities that received the largest NKS funding in 2002-2005 (see budgets in Appendix 5).
 To this should be added the value of in-kind contributions, worth approximately as much as the NKS funding.
-The numbers of the items are the same as those used in a later chapter on the evaluation of the first four years of R&B activities.
-NKS-144 etc. refers to the respective technical reports.
+The numbers of the items in the table below are the same as those used in the chapter on the evaluation of the first four years of R&B activities.
 At least four Nordic countries participated in all the NKS-B activities presented below.

-1. Intercomparison of laboratory analyses of radionuclides in environmental samples

-NKS-144 Labinco: 38 laboratories participated in an intercomparison exercise carried out in 2004 and 2005 on laboratory analyses of radionuclides in environmental samples and food.
+1. Intercomparison of laboratory analyses of radionuclides in environmental samples NKS-144 Labinco: 38 laboratories participated in an intercomparison exercise carried out in 2004 and 2005 on laboratory analyses of radionuclides in environmental samples and food.
 It involved artificial and naturally occurring radionuclides including alpha and beta emitters.
 The analytical results compare well across many of the laboratories.
 However, the results indicate that there is room for improvement of the analytical quality at most laboratories.
 It is also noteworthy that the results on total alpha and total beta radioactivity in lake water show quite poor agreement, which is a matter of implication for national drinking water screening programs.